Junveloper/laravel-file-creator/README.md

 # Create Laravel File easily for Visual Studio Code

-A Visual Studio Code [extension](https://marketplace.visualstudio.com/items?itemName=Junveloper.vscode-laravel-file-creator) for creating various Laravel files from context menu in file explorer or in opened file.
+A Visual Studio Code [extension](https://marketplace.visualstudio.com/items?itemName=Junveloper.vscode-laravel-file-creator) for creating various PHP/Laravel files from context menu in file explorer or in opened file.

 This has been inspired from one of the features from a popular PHPStorm plugin, [Laravel Idea](https://laravel-idea.com/), and another VSCode Extension, [PHP Create Class](https://marketplace.visualstudio.com/items?itemName=jaguadoromero.vscode-php-create-class).